-Draft guidelines on the environmentally sound interim storage of mercury, other than waste mercury
+Revised draft guidelines on the environmentally sound interim storage of mercury other than waste mercury

 I. Introduction

 The Minamata Convention on Mercury is a global legally binding instrument with the objective of protecting human health and the environment from anthropogenic emissions and releases of mercury and mercury compounds.
-The Convention contains obligations relating to mercury emissions and releases resulting from all stages of mercury use, including supply, trade, use, waste and contaminated sites.
-There are specific obligations relating to the environmentally sound interim storage of mercury and mercury compounds other than waste mercury, which are set out in article 10 of the Convention.
-These obligations relating to interim storage are different to the requirements for the environmentally sound management of mercury wastes, which are set out in article 11.
+The Convention contains obligations relating to emissions and releases of mercury and mercury compounds resulting from all stages of the life cycle of mercury, including supply, trade, use, waste and contaminated sites.
+Specific obligations relating to the environmentally sound interim storage of mercury and mercury compounds other than waste mercury are set out in article 10 of the Convention.
+These obligations are different from the obligations for the environmentally sound management of mercury wastes, which are set out in article 11.

-The Convention stipulates that the Conference of the Parties shall adopt guidelines on the environmentally sound interim storage of mercury and mercury compounds within the scope of article 10.
-The guidelines shall take into account any relevant guidelines developed under the Basel Convention on the Control of Transboundary Movement of Hazardous Wastes and Their Disposal and other relevant guidance.
-On this basis, the following guidelines have been prepared, in line with the request made by the intergovernmental negotiating committee to prepare a global legally binding instrument on mercury at its seventh session, and in consultation with relevant experts.
+Article 10 of the Convention stipulates that the Conference of the Parties to the Minamata Convention shall adopt guidelines on the environmentally sound interim storage of mercury and mercury compounds, taking into account any relevant guidelines developed under the Basel Convention on the Control of Transboundary Movement of Hazardous Wastes and Their Disposal and other relevant guidance.
+These guidelines have been prepared on that basis.

-The guidelines do not establish mandatory requirements or attempt to add to, or subtract from, a party’s obligations under the Convention, in particular article 10 of the Convention.
-However, in taking measures to ensure that the interim storage of mercury and mercury compounds is conducted in an environmentally sound manner, the party is to take into account any guidelines adopted by the Conference of the Parties.
-The Conference of the Parties may decide to adopt requirements for interim storage in an additional annex to the Convention, in accordance with Article 27.
+These guidelines do not establish mandatory requirements or attempt to add to, or subtract from, a party’s obligations under the Convention, in particular article 10.
+However, parties are required to take measures to ensure that the interim storage of mercury and mercury compounds is undertaken in an environmentally sound manner, and, in doing so, to take into account any guidelines adopted by the Conference of the Parties, as well as any requirements for interim storage that the Conference of the Parties may decide to adopt and annex to the Convention pursuant to article 27.
+This could include the use of national arrangements established prior to the adoption of these guidelines that, given a party’s natural and social conditions, provide an equivalent or better system for the environmentally sound interim storage of mercury and mercury compounds, to which the individual clauses in these guidelines can be applied as long as they are practicable and consistent.